Assets

 Assignment date ranges are exclusive and an asset cannot be assigned to two projects at once, so the dates cannot overlap.
 An asset must be unassigned from one project in order to be assigned to another.

-Changing an asset's location requires moving the asset.
-Asset moves are entered with an origin location and ship date (the date the asset left the origin) and a destination location and arrival date (the date the asset arrived at the destination):
+Asset moves are entered with an origin location and ship date (the date the asset left the origin) and a destination location and arrival date (the date the asset arrived at the destination).

 Asset activity shows the full history of the assets movements and actions.